 Under current immigration policies, public charge refers to individuals who are primarily dependent on the government for subsistence, like people who rely on cash assistance programs, or require long-term care at the government’s expense.
 A person can be denied admission or a green card if they are ‘likely to become a public charge’ which means one who is likely to receive designated public benefits at any time in the future.

 SEVEN-FACTOR TOTALITY OF CIRCUMSTANCES TEST: The final public charge rule sets forth seven factors an officer can consider in deciding the ultimate legal issue of whether the applicant is more likely than not to receive public benefits.
-The seven-factor totality of circumstances test involves consideration of factors such as the applicant’s age, health, family status, assets, resources, financial status, education, and skills of the intending immigrant.
+Although the affidavit of support (Form I-864) is required to be completed by the Petitioner, it is no longer the only factor in considering whether the immigration will be a public charge or relied on government benefits.

 WHO DOES PUBLIC CHARGE RULE AFFECT?
 It only applies to people applying for Permanent Residence through a U.S. citizen or permanent resident relative or for a visa to enter the United States.